rughh/planning/.github/ISSUE_TEMPLATE/hosting.md

 ## What's needed for a Usergroup?
 The location, of course, but there is more to it:
-  * alcohol free beverages
+ * alcohol-free beverages
  * beamer and adapters
  * beer (optional)
  * snacks/pizza (optional)

 You don't need to make a fuss, we are cool with the bare minimum!
 We believe everyone should be able to host the meetup.
-A limited budget because you are a NGO or a small company should not be a stopper.
+A limited budget, because you are an NGO or a small company, should not be a stopper.

 # Planning